-Admission to the Biology Honors Program - Students must apply for admission to the honors program in Biology.
+Admission to the Biology Honors Program - Students must apply for admission to the Honors Program in Biology.
 Applications will be considered by the department's Honors Committee and by the faculty director of the Biology Honors Program.
-A student is eligible to apply for admission into the Biology honors program if she or he:
+A student is eligible to apply for admission into the Biology Honors Program if she or he:

-- 1. has completed at least 45 semester hours of course work with a minimum of 15 semester hours completed at Appalachian State University; - 2. is majoring in one of the degree programs in the Department of Biology; - 3. has completed BIO 2400 or BIO 2700 with a grade of "B" or higher; - 4. has an overall GPA of at least 3.5 and a GPA of at least 3.5 in the major; and - 5. has identified a Biology faculty member who has agreed to direct the student's Honors Research (BIO 4518 and Biology Honors Thesis (BIO 4519).
+- 1. has completed at least 45 semester hours of course work with a minimum of 15 semester hours completed at Appalachian State University; - 2. is majoring in one of the degree programs in the Department of Biology; - 3. has completed BIO 2400 or BIO 2700 with a grade of "B" or higher; - 4. has an overall GPA of at least 3.5 and a GPA of at least 3.5 in the major; and - 5. has identified a Biology faculty member who has agreed to direct the student's Honors Research (BIO 4518) and Biology Honors Thesis (BIO 4519).

 Space in the Biology Honors Program is limited, and not all students meeting the application criteria may be accepted into the Biology Honors Program.
+Students must earn a grade of 'B' (3.0 grade points) or higher on all honors coursework taken to fulfill any honors requirements.